Manikeshhhh/Manikeshhhh.github.io/_posts/2022-12-01-rce-ec2takeover-dropbox-takeover.md

 ###  SSRF to EC2 takeover
 Here I will also talk about how i found this IP with shodan and how i proceeded further.

-I couldn't find much stuffs then i went to shodan and searched for this on search-bar
+I couldn't find much stuffs initally so then i went to shodan and used this dork
 ```
 Ssl.cert.subject.CN:"domain.com" 200
 ```
 I found several IP,so Initially started with port scan and i confirmed that the IP belongs to org by checking the CNAME records.
-I saw that APPSMITH was running on 443 with a version released 9 months ago.
-I recently read blogpost about a ssrf in Appsmith by DNS rebinding [CVE-2022-4096](https://basu-banakar.medium.com/ssrf-via-dns-rebinding-cve-2022-4096-b7bf75928bb2), This application was using very old version of APPsmith so there was no need of DNS rebinding.
+I saw that APPSMITH was running on 443 with a version released 6 months ago.
+I recently read blogpost about a ssrf in Appsmith by DNS rebinding [CVE-2022-4096](https://basu-banakar.medium.com/ssrf-via-dns-rebinding-cve-2022-4096-b7bf75928bb2), This application was using old version of APPsmith so there was no need of DNS rebinding.
 So initially i saw the registration was allowed, the url looked like this ( https://192.168.143.12/user/login), i created a account and there was no verification needed. next i clicked on my first app, added data source and clicked on create new API next added this to url and clicekd on run
 ```